Hussain Muhammad Ershad: Coup and presidency

-Election of 1986 and 1988
+Elections of 1986 and 1988

-Ershad imitated his predecessor President Zia in many ways.
-Initially, he too installed a civilian president, Abul Fazal Muhammed Ahsanuddin Chowdhury (March 1982‐December 1983), and became the President only on 11 December 1983.
-He also floated a state‐sponsored political party, Jatiya Party (JP), composed of various factions from leftist and rightist political parties to support his regime.
-Like his predecessor, he allowed political parties to be active.

 Jatiyo Party nominated Ershad in the Presidential Election of 1986, which was organised by his government.
-The only significant opposition candidates were Hafezzi Huzur and Syed Faruque Rahman, a retired colonel who had been accused in 15 August Assassination of Sheikh Mujibur Rahman and 3 November jail killing in 1975.
+The only significant opposition candidates were Hafezzi Huzur and Syed Faruque Rahman, a retired colonel who had been accused in the 15 August Assassination of Sheikh Mujibur Rahman and 3 November jail killing in 1975.
 Parliamentary elections on 7 May 1986, held under the martial law.
 Main contenders for the parliamentary seats were the Jatiya (People's) Party, formed on 1 January 1986 when the nationwide ban on political activity was lifted, and comprising the five parties which had together formed the pro-government National Front in July 1985 and the opposition leftist Awami League, led by Sheikh Hasina.
 The largest political party of the second Parliament, BNP decided to boycott the poll.
 Election day was held in a climate of unrest and was marked by opposition charges of voting fraud and malpractices.
 On 10 May, polling was suspended in 109 constituencies.
 Following re-elections in 37 constituencies on 19 May, final results giving JP an absolute parliamentary majority were announced ten days later.
 Ershad's JP was declared the winner with 153 seats out of 300.
 There were 115 opposition and 32 independent members.
 However, the inaugural House session was boycotted by 119 opposition and independent MPs.
 The same day, a new cabinet was sworn in.
 Ershad was elected as president on 15 October 1986.
+The inauguration saw widespread violence and protests against the government.